Jan. 6 Capitol defendant wants trial moved to west Texas, calls D.C. too anti-Trump, politically correct

 Medvin argued that District residents and jurors would also be prejudiced against Capitol riot defendants because of security measures imposed after Jan.
 6, including the ongoing deployment of National Guard troops.

-Cudd, who ran as a political outsider and won 15.6 percent of Midland’s vote after campaigning on growth issues and against pandemic restrictions, gained notoriety after Jan.
+Cudd, who ran as a political outsider and won 15.6 percent of Midland’s vote in 2019 after campaigning on growth issues and who protested pandemic restrictions last year, gained notoriety after Jan.
 6 for a Facebook live stream in which she announced, “We did break down . . .
 Nancy Pelosi’s office door.”

 Draped in the Trump flag she’d worn inside the Rotunda and Statuary Hall, Cudd said she “charged the Capitol today with patriots,” adding, “Hell yes, I am proud of my actions.”